John Lackey: Personal life

 On August 30, 2011, Lackey filed for divorce from Krista, his wife of almost three years, who had been battling cancer since March and underwent chemotherapy through June.
 The divorce was finalized by February 2012.

 Lackey resides in the Austin area in the off-season.
 He and his wife, Kristina Carter, had their first child, a daughter, in November 2015.
 He is also a stepfather to Kristina's children from her first marriage.

+Lackey was featured as a pitcher for one inning during the Savannah Bananas game at Angels Stadium, May 31, 2025.

 Popular culture

-In 2009, the satirical publication The Onion published an article about Lackey, titled "Superstitious John Lackey Has To Build, Destroy A Luxury Hotel Before Every Start."
+In 2009, the satirical publication The Onion published an article about Lackey, titled "Superstitious John Lackey Has to Build, Destroy a Luxury Hotel Before Every Start."
 The article was intended to satirize superstitious professional athletes.

 He was featured in a 2011 Kevin Fowler music video alongside fellow Red Sox starting pitchers Josh Beckett, Jon Lester, Tim Wakefield, and Clay Buchholz.

 In 2021, Lackey made a cameo in the football film Under the Stadium Lights as a guest speaker at a pep rally.